 - Teenagers: Thirty-four states and DC will only allow people 21 and older to carry.AK, AZ, AR, CO, CT, DC, FL, GA, HI, IL, IA, KY, KS, LA, MA, MI, MN, MS, NE, NV, NJ, NM, NY, NC, OH, OK, OR, PA, RI, SC, TN, TX,, VA, WA, WI, and WY Eighteen- to 20-year-olds commit gun homicides at a rate nearly four times higher than adults 21 and older.FBI Supplementary Homicide Report, 2010-2014, and US Census Population Data, 2010-2014.
 Persons aged 18-20 made up 4.24% of of the US population and were the primary offender in 17.16% of all gun homicides for which the age of the offender was known.
 Adults aged 21 and over made up 72.25% of the population and were the primary offender in 76.24% of all gun homicides for which the age of the offender was known.
 H.R.
 38 would force these states to allow 18-to 20-year-olds to carry.

 - Felons and Other Prohibited People: Even states that require permits to carry vary widely in the quality and effectiveness of their permitting.
 Some states have such poorly administered systems that they have mistakenly granted permits to (or failed to revoke permits from) people legally prohibited from having guns under federal law.Everytown for Gun Safety, “Federally Mandated Concealed Carry Reciprocity: How Congress Could Undercut State Laws on Guns in Public”, January 2015, available at: http://every.tw/1jGKyXL.
 Under H.R.
 38, all states would have to recognize permits from states that inadvertently issue to felons and other dangerous people.

 Rep. Hudson’s legislation would even allow people from several states with no permit whatsoever to carry firearms across the country.

-- Twelve states have no permitting or background check requirement, including eight that have effectively dismantled their permit systems, dramatically lowering their standards to carry in public and removing any permitting or background check requirement.
+- Twelve states have no permitting or background check requirement, including eight that have effectively dismantled their permit systems since 2015.
 Unlike earlier versions of this legislation, H.R.
 38 would force all states to allow residents from those “permitless” states to carry with no permit whatsoever.